 Putting Our Model Into Action

-Our MPS Plan provides recommendations for training law enforcement officers, resource managers, lawyers and more, including dedicated peer-to-peer exchanges and regional workshops.
+In support of the Marine Action Partnership, we are developing recommendations for training law enforcement officers, resource managers, lawyers and more, including dedicated peer-to-peer exchanges and regional workshops.

-We will work in tandem with our partners to identify strategies to ensure long-term, consistent funding for marine resource protection.
+Through the Marine Action Partnership, we are working in tandem with our partners to identify strategies to ensure long-term, consistent funding for marine resource protection.